niccokunzmann/shields/doc/TUTORIAL.md

 ### (4.1) Structure and Layout

+> **TODO**: This section is boring and not hands-on.
+> It is more a reference or documentation but not all necessary to
+> understand before code is written.

 Service badge code is stored in the [/services] directory.
 Each service has an own directory for its files.
 - In files ending in with `.service.js`, you can find the code which generates